Here is a sample email that you could send to a decision maker, extolling the virtues and benefits of attendance.

 RE: Improvement of my PowerPoint skills and presentation effectiveness

-The registration fee is among the lowest of any I have found for a multi-day event — under $1,500 if attending in person in Monterey CA and under $600 for virtual.
-The room rate at the Asilomar Resort is $315/night and that includes all of my meals.
-Traveling to Monterey will cost about [________].
+The registration fee is among the lowest of any I have found for a multi-day event — under $1,500 if attending in person in Oxnard CA and under $600 for virtual.
+The room rate at the Zachari Dunes resort is $225/night and the conference provides most of my meals.
+Traveling to the venue will cost about [$price].
 There are low-cost shuttles to and from the airport or I could rent a car (parking is free at Asilomar).

 Of course, the virtual option is even more cost-effective, and we don't have to make that choice now.
 We could register for either one and upgrade or downgrade without penalty.